TechDocsStudio/biel-react/README.md

 - AI chatbot that provides instant responses to queries.
 - AI search engine for quick and relevant information retrieval.
-- Integration with Docusaurus 3.
+- Integration with React 18+.
 - Customizable to match your site's branding and user needs.

 ## Get started